Last Update: 02 July 2024

-1. Best German Mobile Phone Contracts and Prepaid SIM Cards
+1. Best Unlimited Internet Postpaid and Prepaid SIM Cards in Germany

 Germany has four mobile network operators: Telekom, Vodafone, Telefónica o2, and 1&1.
 You can get a contract directly with them or with one of the numerous other providers like 1&1, Lidl Connect, ALDI Talk, congstar, sim.de, or Blau.
 The latter use one of the four nationwide networks.
 All providers are extending their networks quickly.
 However, there are still significant regional differences regarding 5G coverage in Germany.
 Hence, choosing the right mobile phone provider depends on where you stay in Germany.